-The groundwater gradient between the NMMA and the Northern Cities Management Area is relatively flat.
-The groundwater depression within the NMMA has produced a transient groundwater divide that trends to the northeast away for the coast.
+As discussed earlier in this section, the groundwater gradient between the NMMA and the Northern Cities Management Area consists of a saddle or divide in the groundwater elevations that separate the two management areas.
 The groundwater elevations along the divide are in the range of five to ten feet higher than adjacent areas.
 Thus, it appears that there is currently no flow to or from the Northern Cities Management Area.
-Pumping in either the NMMA or the Northern Cities area will affect these gradients in the future.
+In the future, combined modeling efforts may be one effective tool to jointly manage this boundary

 The northwest groundwater gradient along the southern boundary of the NMMA creates flow into the NMMA along much of the length of the Santa Maria River in that area (Figure 6-5, Figure 6-6).
 This northwest gradient is limited to the area between the river and the NMMA boundary - it does not extend into the Santa Maria Valley on the south side of the river.
-Thus, the groundwater elevation beneath the river forms an effective boundary where groundwater flows towards the NMMA north of the river and into the main Santa Maria basin south of the river.
+Thus, the groundwater elevation beneath the river forms an effective boundary where groundwater flows toward the NMMA north of the river and into the main Santa Maria basin south of the river.
 This pattern of gradients suggests that the Santa Maria River is a source of supply to both management areas.
 If the Deep Aquifer is considered to be confined in the area between the river and the NMMA boundary, then recharge from the river to the aquifer must be largely occurring up-gradient in places where no confining conditions exist.